St. Paul Personal Injury Lawyer

 Actions You Should Take After a St. Paul Personal Injury Accident

 #1.
-Contact the Authorities Immediately After the Accident
+Contact the Authorities Immediately

 Once the police get to the scene, they can perform a preliminary investigation and start jotting down their findings in their police report.
 If you decide to bring a personal injury legal claim, this report can provide you and your lawyer with helpful evidence regarding the incident.

 #2.
-Gather Evidence From the Accident Scene
+Gather Evidence from the Accident Scene

 If you do not require immediate medical treatment and the area is safe, try to take as many pictures and videos of the accident scene as you can.
 This should include photos of your visible injuries, dangerous conditions that caused your injuries, any vehicles involved in the accident, the weather conditions at the time of the accident, the accident’s location, and any other details that can help show what happened.

 #3.
-Collect Details From Those Involved in the Accident
+Collect Details from Those Involved in the Accident

 Try to exchange information with those involved in the accident, including names, contact details, and insurance information.
 However, as you speak with these individuals, make sure you watch what you say.